Heat Pump Services in Southeastern PA

 A heat pump uses the concept of energy transfer to heat and cool your home.
 By moving hot air out of your home in the summer, replacing it with cooler air from outside, or transferring heat energy from the outdoor air into your home in the winter while moving your home’s colder air out, these systems can efficiently heat and cool your home.
 This means they are an all-in-one home comfort solution.

-Your heat pump will operate at maximum efficiency if you keep it well-maintained and address repair issues at the first sign of a problem.
-A maintenance checkup at the start of the heating season and the cooling season will help with your efficiency goals.
+Your heat pump will operate efficiently if you keep it well-maintained and address repair issues at the first sign of a problem.
+A maintenance checkup at the start of the heating and cooling seasons will help with your efficiency goals.

 Yes, heat pumps provide an energy-efficient alternative to a traditional HVAC system.
 They can heat and cool an entire home all year long.

-Because a heat pump works on the idea of energy transfer, the air that comes out of your register may not feel hot in the winter or cold in the summer.
+Because a heat pump works on energy transfer, the air from your register may not feel hot in the winter or cold in the summer.
 If you are used to an HVAC system, this may make you think something is wrong with the heat pump.
-This is normal operation because the air being transferred may be cooler than your body temperature, so it feels cool to your skin.
-As long as the air coming from the supply vent measures hotter than the air near the return vent, usually 15 to 30 degrees higher, the heat pump is operating properly.
+This is a regular operation because the transferred air may be cooler than your body temperature, so it feels cool to your skin.
+As long as the air coming from the supply vent measures hotter than the air near the return vent, usually 15 to 30 degrees higher, the heat pump is operating correctly.